algosup/2023-2024-project-4-sportshield-team-2/Documents/functionalSpecifications.md

   - 5 long high sounds when a strong shock is detected
   - Give possibility for user to make the alarm stop ringing whenever he wants.

-All the code must be written in the Arduino language (a variant of the C++ programming language), following the existing code convention.
+All the code must be written in the Arduino's language (a variant of the C++ programming language), following the existing code convention.
 No libraries except the ones that have already been given are allowed.

 ## Deliverables and milestones